dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 The late 1970s and early 1980s were a tumultuous time for telephone companies.
 One of the sources of that tumult was the digital revolution.

-For the preceding century, the connection between the central switching office and the customer’s telephone had been a pair of copper wires.
+For the preceding century, the connection between the central switching office and the customer's telephone had been a pair of copper wires.
 These wires were bundled into cables that spread in a huge network across the countryside.
 They were sometimes carried on poles, and sometimes buried underground.

 Copper is a precious metal, and the phone company had tons (literally tons) of it covering the country.
 The capital investment was enormous.
 Much of that capital could be reclaimed by transporting the telephone conversation over digital connections.
 A single pair of copper wires could carry hundreds of conversations in digital form.

 In response, the phone companies embarked upon the process of replacing their old analog central switching equipment with modern digital switches.

 Our 4-Tel product tested copper wires, not digital connections.
-There were still plenty of copper wires in a digital environment, but they were much shorter than before, and they were localized near the customer’s telephones.
+There were still plenty of copper wires in a digital environment, but they were much shorter than before, and they were localized near the customer's telephones.
 The signal would be carried digitally from the central office to a local

 352